 Core Participating Sites

 Froedtert Hospital is a Level-1 Trauma Center providing care to nearly 3,000 trauma patients, 600,000 outpatient visits, and 15,000 surgeries annually.
 The academic medical center provides the residents graduated responsibility, longitudinal patient interaction, and an interdisciplinary patient care experience.
-Froedtert Hospital is the principle academic multi-specialty teaching hospital of the orthopaedic residency program.
+Froedtert Hospital is the principal academic multi-specialty teaching hospital of the orthopaedic residency program.
 All adult clinic programs are based at this hospital including adult reconstruction, trauma and multisystem trauma, adult spine, hand and upper extremity, adult foot and ankle surgery, sports medicine, arthroscopy, oncology and metastatic disease, and orthopaedic rehabilitation including amputation care.

 Froedtert Hospital is an ACS certified Level I Trauma Center, has extensive laboratory and imaging facilities, and an elective inpatient floor dedicated to Orthopaedics.
 Residents experience non-operative, peri-operative, and operative adult orthopaedic care.
 A 52,000 square foot ambulatory center floor houses the outpatient clinics, conference facilities, Bruce Brewer Library, computer facilities, and academic offices.
 All core program conferences are held on the campus in conference rooms of the adjoining facilities (FH, CHW, and Medical College of Wisconsin [MCW]).
 A sports medicine facility is located across from MCW.
 The Clinical Cancer Center brings together a team of specialists that provide care for every kind of cancer.